-Located on the second floor of historic Old College, the University Gallery presents exhibitions of regional and national importance and is a museum repository of art objects and cultural artifacts spanning the ancient period through the present.
-The University Gallery also serves a teaching function by providing opportunities for students to learn the current standards and practices of the museum field.
-To receive information on the University Gallery events and programs, please write: The University Gallery, 114 Old College, University of Delaware, Newark, DE 19716 or call (302) 831-8242.
+Located in historic Old College, the University Gallery presents exhibitions of regional and national importance and is a museum repository for art objects and cultural artifacts spanning the ancient period through the present.
+The University Gallery provides experiential learning opportunities for students interested in careers in the museum field.
+For information, please write: The University Gallery, 114 Old College, University of Delaware, Newark, DE 19716 or call (302) 831-8242.
+URL: http://seurat.art.udel.edu.